 Learn more about this project, why it is important, and how you can participate.

-The Cooperative Fish Tagging Project is a citizen science project that was launched by the Oceanographic Research Institute in 1984, with the aim of collecting data on the movement, growth, and biology of marine fish, especially sharks and rays, in South Africa and the Indian Ocean region.
+The Cooperative Fish Tagging Project is a citizen science initiative launched by the Oceanographic Research Institute in 1984, with the goal of collecting data on the movement, growth, and biology of marine fish, particularly sharks and vulnerable species, in South Africa and the Indian Ocean region.
 The project involves tagging fish with plastic tags that have a unique number.

 The tags are attached to the fish by trained anglers, charter operators, researchers, and conservationists, who also record the date, location, species, size, and sex of the fish.
 The tagged fish are then released back into the water, where they can be recaptured by other anglers or researchers, who can report the tag number and the recapture details to ORI.
 ORI then analyses the data and provides feedback to the taggers and the recapturers.
 You’ll find the published recapture and release reports on their website, and many references to their data in scientific journals.

 The Cooperative Fish Tagging Project provides valuable information on the population dynamics, distribution, migration, and behaviour of marine fish.
-Sharks and rays, in particular, are often poorly studied and threatened by overfishing, habitat loss, and climate change.
+Many of the species we tag are often poorly studied and threatened by overfishing, habitat loss, and climate change.
 The data collected by the CFTP can help to improve the understanding and management of these animals, and to support their conservation and sustainable use.
 The Cooperative Fish Tagging Project also promotes the awareness and involvement of the public, especially the fishing community, in the conservation of marine fish, and encourages the adoption of best practices, such as catch-and-release, selective fishing, and minimal handling.

-Salt Life Fishing Charters collaborates with local shark researchers, biology students, and scuba interns to tag sharks and rays.
+Salt Life Fishing Charters collaborates with local shark researchers, biology students, and scuba interns to tag sharks and fish.
 We offer a variety of fishing trips, such as deep sea fishing, and reef fishing, and target different species of fish, such as kob, yellowtail, bonito, and red fish.
-However, we also catch sharks and rays as bycatch, and use the opportunity to tag and release them as part of the Cooperative Fish Tagging Project.
-We also educate our clients about the importance and benefits of shark conservation, and invite them to join the tagging process and learn more about the sharks and rays they encounter.
+However, we also catch sharks and non-target species of fish as bycatch, and use the opportunity to tag and release them as part of the Cooperative Fish Tagging Project.
+We also educate our clients about the importance and benefits of shark conservation, and invite them to join the tagging process and learn more about the species they encounter.

 The Shark Research Unit is a shark and marine research and conservation institute driven by a passionate team of shark experts.
 They have a headquarters in Mossel Bay, but also work out of Aliwal Shoal in KZN.
 Their core purpose is to conduct and support original shark research, conservation, and education programs through strategic partnerships with marine scientists, postgraduate students, ecotourism operators, and academic institutes.